-- From provincial depot to regional office - From regional office to public health offices, physician's offices and off site clinics such as schools. - Vaccine is packed in insulated/thermal carriers with ice packs and a temperature monitor, if applicable. - Vaccine is clearly labeled with "VACCINE STORE AT 2° to 8° C". - Vaccines should not be transported in the trunk or rear of the van or car in private vehicles. - Only couriers knowledgeable in maintaining proper temperatures 2° 8° C should be used. - Ensure that vaccine is delivered directly to a designated person who will be responsible for maintaining the cold chain. - Ensure that the person to receive vaccine is aware of the delivery time. - To avoid freezing, the ice packs should be allowed to remain at room temperature for 3-5 minutes before being placed next to the vaccine.
+- From provincial depot to regional office - From regional office to public health offices, physician's offices and off site clinics such as schools. - Vaccine is packed in insulated/thermal carriers with ice packs and a temperature monitor, if applicable. - Vaccine is clearly labeled with "VACCINE-STORE AT +2°C to +8°C", or as appropriate for COVID-19 vaccines. - Vaccines should not be transported in the trunk or rear of the van or car in private vehicles. - Only couriers knowledgeable in maintaining proper temperatures 2° 8° C should be used. - Ensure that vaccine is delivered directly to a designated person who will be responsible for maintaining the cold chain. - Ensure that the person to receive vaccine is aware of the delivery time. - To avoid freezing, the ice packs should be allowed to remain at room temperature for 3-5 minutes before being placed next to the vaccine.
 The vaccine should remain in the protective cardboard or a paper bag and bubble wrap to avoid direct contact with the ice pack.